san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

             url: "docs.google.com/forms/d/e/1FAIpQLSeIj25U0pLgLsuud0JWSAxQs_3mkcLI0PCC0pdAmePZb-o1Xg/viewform"
       description: >-

+        <p>The goal of the Be the Boss program is to show that being an entrepreneur doesn’t take a lot of money or fancy degrees.</p>

-        <p>The Be the Boss program targets passionate underrepresented youth that do not readily have access to business and entrepreneurial resources.</p>
+        <p>The six week program is targeted at passionate underrepresented youth that do not readily have access to business and entrepreneurial resources to help them formulate a legitimate business idea.</p>

-        <p>The vision is to create a network on young entrepreneurs that will learn from one another, each others, and spread the message that anyone can be their own boss.</p>
+        <p>The vision is to create a network of young entrepreneurs that will learn from one another, teach each other, and spread the message that anyone can be their own boss.</p>

+        <p>In this program, the students will learn the skills to take a passion, build a pitch, learn marketing techniques, and make their business idea a reality.
+The goal is to build confidence, pride, and hope for these students.</p>

-        <p><b>How to get involved:</b></p>
+        <p>How to get involved:</p>

         <p>We are currently preparing for our pilot program which starts in June.
-Click the button above to fill out the online form, and we will be in contact.</p>
+Click the button above to fill out the online form, and we will be in contact to fill in any remaining spots.</p>

   - program:
       name: "Bright Ideas"